madmoizo/backinfront/README.md

 # Changes

-See the [CHANGELOG](CHANGELOG.md) to be the first to use new features and to stay up to date with breaking changes
+See the [CHANGELOG](CHANGELOG.md) to be the first to use the new features and to stay up to date with breaking changes

 # Installation